Contact Us for a Free Consultation (213) 542-0979

 The only difference is that the federal government is still making it illegal.
 So, it's dangerous to sell marijuana even at the state level because of what the feds have done.

-Obviously, you're going to need to hire an attorney.
+You're going to need to hire an attorney.
 A motion's going to have to be filed.
 Your attorney is going to have to appear in court on your behalf.
-A lot of times you could even avoid appearing and your attorney can take care of it for you.
+You could sometimes even avoid appearing, and your attorney can handle it, providing you with the support and reassurance you need during this challenging time.

 Misdemeanor vs Felony Drug Charges

-So, you definitely want to take advantage of the opportunity to get that misdemeanor if you can because it restores so many rights, takes a felony off your record and really puts you in a much better position to end up with a misdemeanor conviction that you expunge instead of the felony conviction that really makes you look bad and puts you in a bad position in your life.
+So, you want to take advantage of the opportunity to get that misdemeanor if you can because it restores so many rights, takes a felony off your record, and puts you in a much better position to end up with a misdemeanor conviction that you delete instead of the felony conviction that makes you look bad and puts you in a wrong position in your life.

-Trying to get a job or trying to start a career, and it even puts you in a bad position if you're in a situation where you pick up a new charge.
+Trying to get a job or start a career even puts you in the wrong position if you're in a situation where you pick up a new charge.
 You don't want that new case.
 That's crucial.

 Menu